 Alfred Delp ( 1907 – 1945) A Jesuit priest who organised the Kreisau Circle resistance group.
 He secretly helped Jews escape to Switzerland.
 He was active in the circle of those resisting Nazi ideology.
 After the 1944, July bomb plot he was arrested and later executed.

-Claus von Stauffenberg (1907 – 1944) An aristocratic German officer, Stauffenberg was a principle member of the resistance to Hitler within the Wermacht.
+Claus von Stauffenberg (1907 – 1944) An aristocratic German officer, Stauffenberg was a principal member of the resistance to Hitler within the Wehrmacht.
 He led the unsuccessful July 1944 bomb plot against Hitler and was shot soon after.

 Martin Niemöller (1892 – 1984) Lutheran pastor and anti-nazi theologian.
 A founder of the Confessional church which sought to reject the Nazification of churches.
 He opposed the idea of Aryan supremacy.
 For his opposition to Nazi ideology, he was imprisoned in concentration camps until the end of the war.

 Heinz Harro Schulze-Boysen (2 September 1909 – 22 December 1942) A member of the Luftwaffe, Boysen was a leading member of an anti-fascist group in the German military.
 He tried to send radio signals to Russia warning them of the German invasion and sharing military secrets.
 He was arrested and executed in 1942.

 Herbert Baum (1912 – 1942) German Jewish Communist.
 He was a member of the Young Communist League of Germany.
 He distributed anti-Nazi leaflets and organised resistance to Nazism.
 In 1942, he organised an attack on a propaganda exhibition by J.Goebbels.
 He was later arrested and tortured to death.